onitu/onitu/onitu/gui/README.md

 You have now a systray icon which represent the status of Onitu.
 You can right click on it to stop/start onitu and to show log and informations.

+You can also install nautilus/windows extensions xhixh display overlay icons on your synced files.
+See README.md in both nautilus-extension and windows-extension directories to have installation details.